matkatmusic/pfmcpp_task_template/README.md

 2) Paste the `Clone or Download` URL in the appropriate field.

-3) In the name field, enter the name of whichever video you're on.
-For example, if you were watching ch2_p03, you would put `pfmcpp_ch2_p03` in the Name field.
+3) In the name field, enter the abbreviated name of whichever video you're on.
+   For example, if you were watching **Chapter 2 Part 3 - Declarations**, you would put `pfmcpp_ch2_p03` in the Name field.

 4) Make sure you set the repository's privacy as `public`